Discover album cover ideas for your next LP

 A vast sky is laid before us, where endless possibilities await.
 Seeing an image like this can give us a hopeful and optimistic feeling.

-Album cover ideas like video template would be great for promoting an uplifting collection of tracks.
+Album cover ideas like a video template would be great for promoting an uplifting collection of tracks.

 On the Beach